fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 We continue developing the phonebook.
-Store the initial state of the application into the file <i>db.json</i>, which should be placed in the root of the project.
+Store the initial state of the application in the file <i>db.json</i>, which should be placed in the root of the project.

 ```json
 {